 - Is there a constitutional imbalance that can be addressed?

-Aside from asking detailed questions in our nutrition assessment, another aspect of the holistic root-cause approach is running specialty tests as needed, to obtain more information about what’s going on in your body.
+Another aspect of the integrative, evidence-based root-cause approach is running specialty tests as needed, to obtain more information about what’s going on in your body.

 Reason #5: You can run cutting-edge functional nutrition lab tests

-Functional nutrition lab tests are able to detect subclinical imbalances, so that you can:
+Functional medicine lab tests allow you to detect subclinical imbalances, so that you can:

 - Receive exponentially more clarity around the full picture of your health, helping you crack your code and take informed action accordingly.